-In the initial interview, a student and her or his advisor will review the student’s preparation for theological study and the purposes which shall guide the student’s program.
+In the initial meeting, a student and her or his advisor will review the student’s preparation for theological study and the purposes which shall guide the student’s program.

 Consultations will be held regularly (per semester) to review progress, talk over issues that bear on the student’s work, and plan courses and other experiences which shall lead to the successful completion of the degree.
 There will be two stated reviews for M.Div. students and one for M.T.S. and M.A.M. students.

 These reviews look back over the previous year’s course work (normally nine units), field studies, attendance and participation in courses for which the student is registered, or other pertinent educational experiences, consider the student’s progress toward the degree and the particular preparation for church or agency certification, and to plan for the next year’s educational program.
-Faculty members will prepare a report of the First Review and the Graduation Review.
 The Graduation review issues in a recommendation to the faculty for the awarding of the degree.
 Details of the Advisory System portion of the Campus Life Handbook , which is issued each year to all students.